-The EAFE Equity Fund is managed by Setanta Asset Management Limited and is a representative account of the EAFE Equity strategy.
-The performance shown is the performance of a representative account CLA CA Managed EAFE Portfolio SF035 [IEC11007] till 09.06.22 and LL EAFE Equity Fund 6.84 [IEC15004] thereafter.
+The EAFE Equity Strategy is managed by Setanta Asset Management Limited.
+The performance shown is the performance of the lead CAD portfolio of the EAFE Equity Strategy.
+This account has the longest performance track record.
 The strategy is available on a separate account basis to institutional investors however current and prospective clients should not assume identical performance results to those shown would have been achieved for their account if it was invested in the strategy during the period.
 Clients of the firm may receive different performance than the representative account.
 Client performance may differ due to factors such as timing of investment(s), timing of withdrawal(s), client-mandated investment restrictions and the portfolio not being fully replicated for new accounts or new flows.
 Investors should consider the investment objectives, risks, charges and expenses carefully before investing.
+The investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities.
 See 'WARNING' and IMPORTANT INFORMATION' sections below.

 Setanta Asset Management Limited ("Setanta") is regulated by the Central Bank of Ireland, New Wapping Street, North Wall Quay, Dublin 1, Ireland and is relying on the "International Adviser" exemption from registration in Manitoba, Ontario, Quebec, British Columbia and Alberta.
 This exemption, subject to certain requirements, allows Setanta to provide advisory services to clients in these provinces who are "permitted clients" in accordance with the applicable securities legislation of Manitoba, Ontario, Quebec, British Columbia and Alberta, as applicable.
-Setanta, who is an investment sub-advisor to a number of Great-West Life Group companies, does not trade on its own account.
+Setanta, who is an investment subadvisor to a number of Great-West Life Group companies, does not trade on its own account.
 Units in the Canadian segregated and mutual funds are not offered for sale by Setanta but may be acquired by prospective investors in accordance with regulatory requirements in the particular province through registered dealers including the applicable Great-West Life Group company.
 This factsheet, which is for information purposes only, does not form part of any contract.
 This document (a) has not been prepared in accordance with legal requirements designed to promote the independence of investment research, and (b) is not subject to any prohibition on dealing ahead of the dissemination investment research.
 The information contained in this document is based on current legislation and is, therefore subject to change.
 The contents are intended as a guideline only and should not be construed as an interpretation of the law.
 You should always seek the advice of an appropriately qualified professional.
-Performance disclosures are stated above..
+Performance disclosures are stated above.
 Setanta Asset Management Limited is registered as an Investment Adviser with the Securities and Exchange Commission (the "SEC") - CRD# 281781 / SEC# 801-107083.